-I have audited the financial statements of:

-Swansea Bay City Deal Joint Committee for the year ended 31 March 2022 under the Public Audit (Wales) Act 2004.
+I have audited the financial statements of Swansea Bay City Deal Joint Committee for the year ended 31 March 2024 under the Public Audit (Wales) Act 2004.

-Swansea Bay City Deal's financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, and the related notes, including a summary of significant accounting policies.
+Swansea Bay City Deal Joint Committee's financial statements comprise the Movement in Reserves Statement, the Comprehensive Income and Expenditure Statement, the Balance Sheet, the Cash Flow Statement, and the related notes, including a summary of significant accounting policies.

-The financial reporting framework that has been applied in their preparation is applicable law and international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2021-22.
+The financial reporting framework that has been applied in their preparation is applicable law and international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2023-24.

-In my opinion the financial statements:
+In my opinion, in all material respects, the financial statements:

-- give a true and fair view of the financial position of Swansea Bay City Deal Joint Committee as at 31 March 2022 and of its income and expenditure for the year then ended; and - have been properly prepared in accordance with legislative requirements and international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2021-22.
+- give a true and fair view of the financial position of Swansea Bay City Deal Joint Committee as at 31 March 2024 and of its income and expenditure for the year then ended; and - have been properly prepared in accordance with legislative requirements and international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2023-24.